MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- sub-resources
 		- access control lists (ACL)
 		- torrent

 - Object can be retrieved as a whole or partially

   - partial retrieval through **Range HTTP header**

 - Files can be between **0-5TB**

+  - 5GB for a single PUT

 - objects are **private by default**

 - **unlimited** storage space

 - pay as you use

 - cannot install operating system on

 - does not provide file system access semantics (EFS does)

 - cannot tag individual folders within an S3 bucket

 - Files are stored in **Buckets**
 	- up to 100 buckets per account by default (maximum 1000 per account)
-	- by default, all new buckets are private
+	- by default, all new buckets are **private**
 	- buckets can be configured to create access logs which log all requests made to the S3 bucket
 	- Bucket ownership is not transferable
 	- Buckets **cannot be nested** and cannot have bucket within another bucket
 	- Bucket name and region cannot be changed, once created

 - S3 is a **universal** namespace (globally)
 	- URL styles
 		- virtual style: ```https://<bucketname>-s3-<region>.amazonaws.com/<filename>```